Pomax/arduino-midi-recorder/README.md

 bool HAS_RTC = false;
 ```

-And then in `setup` we can both initialise the RTC interface, as well as well the SD module that there's now an RTC that it can ask for date/time information when it needs it.
+And then in `setup` we can both initialise the RTC interface, as well as let the SD module know that there's now an RTC that it can ask for date/time information when it needs it:

 ```C++
 void setup() {